 - What is the evidence for theories of continental drift and plate tectonics?
 What hazards do volcanic eruptions and seismic activity present?
 What are the impacts on tectonically active locations?
 How can people learn to cope with living in tectonically active locations?

-Exploring Oceans (A-Level only)
+Disease Dilemmas (A-Level only)

 Geographical skills and investigation remain an important part of both the AS and A-Level courses.
 This will include both quantitative and qualitative methods and skills used throughout the course.
 The residential fieldtrip will help to prepare students for this as they will identify appropriate questions, collect data, analysing and interpreting it based on wider theory.
 They will also critically question data sources, analytical methodologies, data presentation techniques and identify the misuse of data.

 We aim to ensure students gain enjoyment, satisfaction and a sense of achievement as they develop their knowledge and understanding of the subject.
 Consequently, we will choose the optional topics that best reflects our students’ and teachers’ abilities and interests.

 - The AS level course will be assessed by written examinations, including questions relating to geographical skills and investigation.